-1. Monitoring will generally take place for 10 years (years 1, 2, 3, 5, 7, and 10) unless the project is a barrier removal in which case monitoring will generally be for five years.

-2. Adaptive management measures may be needed in the event of unforeseen problems/project failures, including the effects of climate change.
+- 1. Monitoring will generally take place for 5 years unless the project is a barrier removal in which case monitoring will generally be for five years. - 2.
+Adaptive management measures may be needed in the event of unforeseen problems/project failures, including the effects of climate change.

-3. Maintenance is critical in the meeting and overall long term maintaining of mitigation performance standards.

-- 4. Clearly defined enforceable performance standards must be established. - 5.
+- 3. Maintenance is critical in the meeting and overall long term maintaining of mitigation performance standards. - 4.
+Clearly defined enforceable performance standards must be established. - 5.
 Include representative photos of the channel, banks, and side slopes.